 Maintain the integrity of the OPCC and public confidence.

-The OPCC’s expectation on propriety and accountability is that staff at all levels will lead by example in ensuring adherence to rules, and that all procedures and practices encourage prevention, promote detection and provide effective processes for reporting and investigating fraudulent and/or corrupt activities or behaviour.
+The OPCC’s expectation is that staff at all levels will lead by example in ensuring adherence to rules, and that all procedures and practices encourage prevention, promote detection and provide effective processes for reporting and investigating fraudulent and/or corrupt activities or behaviour.

 The OPCC also demands that individuals, and organisations with which it comes into contact, will act with integrity and without actions involving fraud or corruption and that its contractors act in a fair and honest way providing any assistance, information and support necessary to deal with fraud and corruption.